 While any surgical procedure is not to be taken lightly, this is especially true when it involves a child.
 Yale Medicine is unique in that we have a team of pediatric otolaryngologists, or ear, nose and throat (ENT) specialists, who have additional training in treating only children—both medically and surgically when necessary.

 General ENTs can treat children as well, but they have not had additional years of training in the pediatric specialty.
 If it is determined that your child needs surgery, you can rest assured that all of our pediatric ENTs work exclusively with pediatric anesthesiologists.
 This is a very important consideration for many parents.

-Erik Waldman, MD, Yale Medicine’s chief of Pediatric Otolaryngology, is one of the few specialists in the area who has been trained to perform a partial tonsillectomy and identify patients who may be candidates for this procedure.
+Erik Waldman, MD, chief of Yale Medicine Pediatric Otolaryngology, is one of the few specialists in the area who has been trained to perform a partial tonsillectomy and identify patients who may be candidates for this procedure.
 A partial tonsillectomy provides equal benefit to the right child and results in less post-operative pain and a quicker recovery than a traditional total tonsillectomy.
 These kids often begin eating normally soon after their procedure and can return to school and their usual activities much faster.
 Narcotics are seldom warranted and post-operative bleeding almost never occurs.

 Dr. Waldman also offers coblation tonsillectomy, a specialized procedure that uses radiofrequency energy and saline, a technology that reportedly is better tolerated by kids, and has been shown to cause less pain, less bleeding and fewer complications.